dikehprosper/Robots-Collection-App/README.md

 ## ABOUT PROJECT-

-- this was built to get hands on knowledge on ReactJS, its components, props, state, lifecycle hooks, JSON and fetch.
+- this was built to get hands on knowledge on JSON, ReactJS its components, props, state, lifecycle hooks and fetch.

 ## Cloning/Contributing && Getting started
 - To get started, do the following